emson/elf0/docs_specs/spec_schema.md

     temperature: <float>     #   (Optional, default 0.0) sampling temperature
     params:                  #   (Optional) provider-specific keyword args
       <param>: <value>
+    - **Note on `params`**: This field is for additional, provider-specific keyword arguments that take simple values (string, float, or integer).
+For complex, nested parameters (e.g., OpenAI's `response_format` which expects an object like `{"type": "json_object"}`), do not place them directly in `params`.
+Such parameters might need to be handled as top-level fields within the LLM definition if supported by the schema, or handled by the underlying LLM client integration.
+The `params` field is intended for flat key-value pairs.
 retrievers:                  # (Optional) Named Retriever configs
   <retriever_name>:
     type:                    #   one of: qdrant, redis, weaviate